 Finding information and then critically asking 'why do you believe this information?' is one of the most fundamental skills required of all scientific researchers.
 However, there are few opportunities for junior scientific researchers to come into working contact with those who want to understand and use their research, and this has direct consequences for how accessible scientists make their work.

-The AccessLab project launched in Spring 2017 with a workshop pairing artists (practitioners and researchers, particularly those who have community engagement as a core part of their practice and/or who work with data) with early career science researchers.
-The participating artists were able to request help with a topic that related to science and is of interest personally or for their work – for example regarding a medical issue, renewable energy, farming or fishing, robotics or artificial intelligence.
-Through one-to-one working with the science researchers, we provided an opportunity for the arts participants to learn how to find sources of scientific information, and how to judge the reliability of these sources.
-Instead of focusing on the dissemination of subject-specific information, we supported participating artists in understanding how they can find reliable information on topics that are relevant to them.
-This approach means that the participants will be empowered to extend their learning to other issues of interest, and are themselves able to pass on the skills learned.
+Accesslab workshop participants request help with a topic that related to science and is of interest personally or for their work – for example regarding a medical issue, renewable energy, farming or fishing, robotics or artificial intelligence.
+Through one-to-one working with the science researchers, we provide an opportunity for the participants to learn how to find sources of scientific information, and how to judge the reliability of these sources.
+Instead of focusing on the dissemination of subject-specific information, we support participants in understanding how they can find reliable information on topics that are relevant to them.
+This approach means that the participants are empowered to extend their learning to other issues of interest, and are themselves able to pass on the skills learned.